APPLICATION PROCEDURE & documents

 You will then need to complete an Erasmus Application Form and an Erasmus Learning Agreement, indicating the modules and credits you plan to take at the host institution.
 You will also be asked to complete an Erasmus application form.
 Both the application form and the learning agreement must be approved by your head of department before they are submitted to the Erasmus Office.

 Following receipt of the signed application form and learning agreement, the Erasmus Office will send an email to the partner institution nominating you for an Erasmus exchange there.
 The host institution will then contact you with details of how to apply on-line, and which support documents you will need to upload with your application.

 Students may be asked to upload some or all of the following items with their application:

 - Completed ECTS learning agreement, signed by student and MTU Erasmus Academic Coordinator

 - Copy of European Health Insurance Card (must be valid for period full Erasmus period. (http://www.ehic.ie)

 - Copy of photo page of valid passport

 - Transcript of Results from most recent examinations

 A copy of the host institution’s on-line application form should be printed out, signed, and passed to the Erasmus Office to be signed and forwarded to the host institution.

-The CIT Erasmus Office will then arrange payment of the Erasmus grant and prepare the necessary documentation for you to sign.
+The MTU Erasmus Office will then arrange payment of the Erasmus grant and prepare the necessary documentation for you to sign.